Grzego/grzego.github.io/_posts/2017-12-08-mnist-to-handwriting.markdown

 ---

-Theoretically some digits like 6, 8 should look more human like and in fact with those auxiliary losses the results do look better in my opinion than before.
+Theoretically some digits like 6, 8 should be more similar to those written by human and in fact with those auxiliary losses the results do look better in my opinion than before.

 ### Separate model for each digit